-Previous Work: The MPO planning staff collected accident data from the Critical Analysis and Reporting Environment (CARE) system for FY-2021 and traffic counts.
-All accident and traffic count data were input into a GIS database and used as a part of all planning and programming processes.
+Previous Work: The MPO planning staff collected accident data from the Critical Analysis and Reporting Environment (CARE) system for FY-2022 and traffic counts as needed.
+All accident and traffic count data were input into a GIS database and used as a part of all planning and programming processes as needed.

-Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, concerning safety in the metropolitan planning area.
+Proposed Work: The MPO staff will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, IIJJA or Bipartisan Infrastructure Law, concerning safety in the metropolitan planning area.
 The MPO staff will also evaluate traffic movements, freight movements, and bicycle and pedestrian movements to enhance safety in the MPO planning area.